tmaretteKTH/nerf_wasp/README.md

 # NERF Project: Federated Learning for Named Entity Recognition

-This project implements a federated learning setup to train a language model for Named Entity Recognition (NER) in multiple languages, including Swedish, Norwegian, Danish, Icelandic, and others.
+This project implements a federated learning setup to train a language model for Named Entity Recognition (NER) in multiple scandinavian languages: Swedish, Norwegian and Danish.

 ## Table of Contents